danrfletcher/stalotto-fe-v2/README.md

 ### SSL Certificates
 Self-signed certificates for development purposes can be created using a utility such as mkcert.
 Create a certificate & key & add the .pem files to the route directory, then update the environment variables VITE_MKCERT_KEY & VITE_MKCERT_CERT to reflect these files.

-### Docker
-- To run the development server, use command `docker-compose -f docker-compose.dev.yaml up -d`.
-- To build the project for production, use `docker-compose -f docker-compose.prod.yaml up -d`.

 <br />